rackerlabs/support-how-to/content/how-to/cloud-servers/simple-load-balancing-with-apache/index.md

 ---
 permalink: simple-load-balancing-with-apache
-audit_date:
+audit_date: '2021-05-06'
 title: Simple load balancing with Apache
 type: article
 created_date: '2011-03-09'
 created_by: Rackspace Support
-last_modified_date: '2016-01-14'
+last_modified_date: '2021-05-06'
-last_modified_by: Kelly Holcomb
+last_modified_by: Carlos Arriaga
 product: Cloud Servers
 product_url: cloud-servers
 ---

-**Note:** This article was written before the introduction of [Cloud Load
+**Note:** This article dates from before the introduction of [Cloud Load
 Balancers](/support/how-to/cloud-load-balancers),
 which is our recommended solution for load balancing.
-Because customers might still want to try this procedure, it is available for legacy support purposes.
+Because customers might still want to try this procedure, it's available for legacy support purposes.

 This article describes how to create a simple software [load